mlai-bonn/SeminarDeepLearning/s02_Regularization.md

 ### Parameter Sharing
 Here we force sets of parameters in one (or multiple models) to be equal.
 Used for examples Heavy in CNN training, where the feature detectors of one layer get set on the same parameter set.

 The Advantage here is the massive reduction of space (brings the ability to train larger models) and another implement of prior knowledge.
+It gives the opporunity to detect features in e.g. pictures independently of their position, with reasonable extra efford for training.

 ### Dropout
 Here we improve generalization and speed up the model training by training the ensemble of all sub-networks of a NN.